 Borrowers encounter deed-in-lieu discussions only after closing and only in serious distress, typically after other options have been evaluated.

-The term becomes practical when the borrower and lender are exploring whether the property can be surrendered as part of resolving the default.
+The term becomes practical when the borrower and lender are exploring whether the property can be surrendered as part of resolving the default without running the full foreclosure process.

 A homeowner cannot sustain the mortgage and no longer has a realistic path to catch up or keep the property.
-The borrower and lender discuss transferring the property interest instead of continuing through foreclosure.
+The borrower and lender discuss transferring the property interest directly to resolve the distress instead of continuing through foreclosure.

 Deed in lieu differs from Foreclosure because deed in lieu is a negotiated transfer path, while foreclosure is the formal legal enforcement process.